- What is Node js?

 The authors welcome others to fix issues and contribute to the project with the new use cases.

-We’ve mentioned some of the most popular and useful open source products developed on node.js.
+We’ve mentioned some of the most popular and useful Node js open source projects.
 We also tried to be helpful with choosing open source projects for contribution.
-We hope you’ve found some interesting Node.js open source projects to try, or actively contribute to.
+We hope you’ve found some interesting Node js open source projects to try, or actively contribute to.
 If you found this article interesting, please share it and give us feedback!